-Big Data Mining Algorithms (Tier III): In order to adapt to the multi-source, massive, dynamic Big Data, researchers have expanded existing data mining methods in many ways, including the efficiency improvement of single-source knowledge discovery methods [Chang et al., 2009], designing a data mining mechanism from a multi-source perspective [Wu and Zhang, 2003; Wu et al., 2005; Zhang et al., 2005], as well as the study of dynamic data mining methods and the analysis of convection data [Domingos and Hulten, 2000; Chen et al, 2005].
+5.3 Big Data Mining Algorithms (Tier III)

+To adapt to the multisource, massive, dynamic Big Data, researchers have expanded existing data mining methods in many ways, including the efficiency improvement of single-source knowledge discovery methods [11], designing a data mining mechanism from a multisource perspective [50], [51], as well as the study of dynamic data mining methods and the analysis of stream data [18], [12].
 The main motivation for discovering knowledge from massive data is improving the efficiency of single-source mining methods.
 On the basis of gradual improvement of computer hardware functions, researchers continue to explore ways to improve the efficiency of knowledge discovery algorithms to make them better for massive data.
-Due to massive data typically coming from different data sources, the knowledge discovery of the massive data must be performed using a multi-source mining mechanism.
+Because massive data are typically collected from different data sources, the knowledge discovery of the massive data must be performed using a multisource mining mechanism.
 As real-world data often come as a data stream or a characteristic flow, a well-established mechanism is needed to discover knowledge and master the evolution of knowledge in the dynamic data source.
-Therefore, the massive, heterogeneous and real-time characteristics of multi-source data provide essential differences between single-source knowledge discovery and multi-source data mining.
+Therefore, the massive, heterogeneous and real-time characteristics of multisource data provide essential differences between single-source knowledge discovery and multisource data mining.

-Wu et al. [Wu and Zhang, 2003; Wu, et al, 2005; Su et al, 2006] proposed and established the theory of local pattern analysis, which has laid a foundation for global knowledge discovery in multi-source data mining.
+Wu et al. [50], [51], [45] proposed and established the theory of local pattern analysis, which has laid a foundation for global knowledge discovery in multisource data mining.
 This theory provides a solution not only for the problem of full search, but also for finding global models that traditional mining methods cannot find.
 Local pattern analysis of data processing can avoid putting different data sources together to carry out centralized computing.

 Data streams are widely used in financial analysis, online trading, medical testing, and so on.
-Static knowledge discovery methods cannot adapt to the characteristic of dynamic data streams, such as continuity, variability, rapidity, and infinity, and can easily lead to the loss of useful information.
-Therefore, effective theoretical and technical frameworks are needed to support data stream mining [Domingos and Hulten, 2000].
+Static knowledge discovery methods cannot adapt to the characteristics of dynamic data streams, such as continuity, variability, rapidity, and infinity, and can easily lead to the loss of useful information.
+Therefore, effective theoretical and technical frameworks are needed to support data stream mining [18], [57].

-Knowledge evolution is a common phenomenon in real-world systems.
+Knowledge evolution is a common phenomenon in realworld systems.
 For example, the clinician's treatment programs will constantly adjust with the conditions of the patient, such as family economic status, health insurance, the course of treatment, treatment effects, and distribution of cardiovascular and other chronic epidemiological changes with the passage of time.
-In the knowledge discovery process, concept drifting aims to analyze the phenomenon of implicit target concept changes or even fundamental changes triggered by context changes in data streams.
-According to different types of concept drifts, knowledge evolution can take forms of mutation drift, progressive drift, and data distribution drift, based on single features, multiple feature, and streaming features [Wu et al., 2013].
+In the knowledge discovery process, concept drifting aims to analyze the phenomenon of implicit target concept changes or even fundamental changes triggered by dynamics and context in data streams.
+According to different types of concept drifts, knowledge evolution can take forms of mutation drift, progressive drift, and data distribution drift, based on single features, multiple features, and streaming features [53].